 Ross Lerner specializes in medieval and Renaissance British literature, especially poetry.

-Ross received his BA from Haverford College and his MA and PhD from Princeton University.
-Before joining Occidental, he taught at Princeton University, Haverford College, and prisons in New Jersey.
+Before joining Occidental, Professor Lerner taught at Princeton University, Haverford College, and prisons in New Jersey.
 He is the former Academic Coordinator for the humanities and social sciences at Princeton’s Prison Teaching Initiative.